ChurchApps/ContentProviderHelper/src/providers/b1church/README.md

 2. Iterates through each item and its children
 3. Determines if each item is "external" (from another provider)
 4. For external items: proxies the request to the external provider
+   - If `providerContentId` is set: filters to return only that specific content
+   - Otherwise: returns all content from the external provider
 5. For native items: processes directly using venue feed data

 ### Determining External Provider Items